 One or two students are usually admitted to the programme.
 Due to the limited number of places, the RMC may be obliged to reject some applicants even if they have passed the entrance examination.

-You will receive an e-mail in the beginning of April informing you of whether or not you have been admitted.
+You will receive an e-mail informing you of whether or not you have been admitted.

 All applicants, who are not offered a study place, are offered a short telephone feedback from the internal examiner.